ReGVD: Revisiting Graph Neural Networks for Vulnerability Detection: Experimental setup and results

-We analyze the influence of the residual connection, the mixture function, and the sliding window size to answer \textbf{Q3}.
+We analyze the influence of the residual connection and the mixture function.
 We first look back Figure \ref{fig:resconnection} for the ReGVD accuracies w.r.t with and without using the residual connection among the GNN layers.
 It demonstrates that the residual connection helps to boost the GNNs performance on seven settings, where the maximum accuracy gain is 2.05\% for the ReGVD setting (GCN+Idx+G-CB).
 Next, we look at Figure \ref{fig:eff_mix_function} for the ReGVD results w.r.t the $\mathsf{MIX}$ functions.
 We find that ReGVD generally gains the highest accuracies on six settings using the $\mathsf{MUL}$ operator and on two remaining settings using the $\mathsf{SUM}$ operator.
 But it is worth noting that the ReGVD setting (GGNN+Idx+CB) using the $\mathsf{CONCAT}$ operator obtains an accuracy of 62.59\%, which is still higher than that of Devign, CodeBERT, and GraphCodeBERT.
-Then, we check the results shown in Figure \ref{fig:window_size} to explore the influence of the sliding window size on the accuracy performance w.r.t the graph construction method.
-We see that using smaller sizes produces better accuracies than using the larger ones regarding the index-focused construction method, otherwise regarding the unique token-focused construction method.
-We also find that the window size 3 gives stable results and the highest average accuracy of 62.67\% over all eight settings.

-We test the best performing settings with different percents of the training data regarding \textbf{Q4}.
-Figure \ref{fig:diffpercenttrain} shows the test accuracies when training ReGVD with 20\%, 40\%, 60\%, 80\%, and full training sets.
-Our model achieves satisfactory performance with limited training data, compared to the baselines using the full training data.
-For example, ReGVD obtains an accuracy of 61.68\% with 60\% training set, which is higher than that of BiLSTM, TextCNN, RoBERTa, and Devign.
-It also achieves an accuracy of 62.55\% with 80\% training set, which is better than that of CodeBERT and GraphCodeBERT.
+Furthermore, our model achieves satisfactory performance with limited training data, compared to the baselines using the full training data.
+For example, ReGVD obtains an accuracy of 61.68\% with 60\% training set, which is higher than the accuracies of BiLSTM, TextCNN, RoBERTa, and Devign.
+It also achieves an accuracy of 62.55\% with 80\% training set, which is better than those of CodeBERT and GraphCodeBERT.